 Opening the door to the internal experience, deepening self-care practices, restoring balance to the nervous system, investigating where science and spirit meet - this is what lights me up.
 I’m Jill Douglas and I am teacher and healer with a passion for health, wholeness, and balance that’s contagious.
 I bring together yogic philosophy, structural integrity, mindful movement, and a deep reverence and awareness for the world within through the practice of yoga and integrative body work.
 All levels of students are welcome in my classes as I aim to meet individual needs through creative sequencing, postural variations and accommodations, and skillful hands on adjustments.
 Join me and experience a climate of acceptance and self-care that will empower you to take control of your own growth and healing.

 It is from Kat’s yoga practice that she discovered her own hidden strength and increased her self-confidence with a complete connection to mind and body.
 She holds Bachelor of Science degrees in both Psychology and Communication, which complements her knowledge and integration of yoga philosophy.
 With advanced certification in Non Profit Management from Duke University, Kat worked in the human service sector for 20+ years prior to fulfilling her marga (path) as a yoga teacher.
-Registered with Yoga Alliance as an E-RYT 200, she completed her yoga teacher training at the Yoga Center of Deerfield Beach, South Florida’s First Yoga Studio.
-She completed her RYT-500 with Joseph LePage in Integrative Yoga Therapy, is certified in Yoga Therapy for Children with Autism and Special Needs with Creative Relaxation®, and is a member of the International Association of Yoga Therapists.
+Registered with Yoga Alliance as an E-RYT 500 and YACEP, she completed her yoga teacher training at the Yoga Center of Deerfield Beach, South Florida’s First Yoga Studio.
+She completed her RYT-500 with Joseph LePage in Integrative Yoga Therapy and is a certified Yoga therapist (C-IAYT), is certified in Yoga Therapy for Children with Autism and Special Needs with Creative Relaxation®, and is a member of the International Association of Yoga Therapists.
 Diverse in practice and training, Kat’s teaching style does not reflect one pure “style” or tradition of yoga.
 Rather, it suggests a blend of approaches and techniques based on experience, inspiration, and intuition.
 Her classes are focused on alignment, breath, and body awareness, which help students tune into their inner wisdom to replace the stresses of our realities into productive creative energy.
 Her teaching style is grounded in playful, loving-kindness, and compassion and adapting yoga so it is accessible to people of all ages and abilities.
-As a teacher of Yoga Therapy, Kat provides a safe space and appropriate modifications so that all students can experience the benefits of a regular yoga practice.
+As a teacher of Yoga Therapy, Kat provides a safe space and appropriate modifications so that all students can experience the benefits of a regular Yoga practice.